 - All required survey documentation must be submitted to TxCDBG staff for verification.
-Survey questionnaires completed by the Grant Applicant that do not meet the survey submission requirements may not be used to document the beneficiaries for an application, unless waived in writing, by the TxCDBG program. - The Grant Applicant must provide the following documentation, at a minimum, for each activity included in an application where TxCDBG surveys were completed to document beneficiaries. - o Signed Survey Tabulation Form(s).
-This validates the beneficiaries claimed for each activity or target area. - Primary survey list to include a comprehensive list of addresses of the households in the service area. - All survey questionnaires including responses, non-responses, and vacancies for each activity. - For a completed survey to be eligible, it must meet the following requirements - Survey Size: For proposed projects benefitting less than 200 households, the Grant Applicant must survey 100% of households benefitting from proposed project.
+Survey questionnaires completed by the Grant Applicant that do not meet the survey submission requirements may not be used to document the beneficiaries for an application unless waived in writing by the TxCDBG program. - At a minimum The Grant Applicant must provide the following documentation, for each activity included in an application where TxCDBG surveys were completed to document beneficiaries. - o Signed Survey Tabulation Form(s).
+This validates the beneficiaries claimed for each activity or target area. - Primary survey list to include a comprehensive list of addresses of the households in the service area. - All survey questionnaires including responses, non-responses, and vacancies for each activity. - Project Map identifying each household listed on the address list, the benefit area geography, and the project activity location(s). - For a completed survey to be eligible, it must meet the following requirements - Survey Size: For proposed projects benefitting less than 200 households, the Grant Applicant must survey 100% of households benefitting from proposed project.
 For surveys benefitting more than 200 households, a random survey may be conducted. - 100% Effort: The Grant Applicant must demonstrate a 100% effort in contacting 100% of households in the survey including all vacant housing units, which a Grant Applicant shall indicate on the survey questionnaire as vacant.
 The Grant Applicant will contact twice, at a minimum, if the initial attempt fails. - 80% Response: Grant Applicants must obtain at least an 80% response rate from all households in the survey.